Editor Interface Navigation

 - Each entry in the list represents a unique execution of your project, ordered chronologically.

-- Color Coding: The list uses an intuitive color system so you can see the status of each run at a glance:
+- Color Coding: The list uses an intuitive color system so you can see the status of each execution at a glance:

 - Green: The execution completed successfully, with no errors in any of the components.